celisej567/BCWSsrc/README.md

-# BCWSbase
+# BCWSsrc
-its a mess of all my shit what im trying to add into source
+its a mess of all my shit that im trying to add into source

+- camera bobbing
+- new weapons
+- cool effects
+- csm
+- something else i forgot. it was a couple years ago